NeuroDataDesign/fngs-f16s17/local_bids.md

 Once the participant level analysis is complete, you can also run group level analysis.
 Below is an example call that follows from our previous participant level analysis:

 ```
-ndmg_bids /data /data/outputs group func --atlas aal-2mm
+ndmg_bids /data /data/outputs group func --atlas aal-2mm --nthreads 4
 ```

 Once the group analysis is complete, you will be able to see the outputs in the specified output folder.

 That about wraps it up for this tutorial.
 You should now be well equipped to use the FNGS docker container to analyze your data locally.
+Let us know in the [issues](https://github.com/NeuroDataDesign/fngs/issues) if you have any problems.